Iterable/iterable-android-sdk/BETA-TOS.md

-# Beta SDK Terms of Service
+# Beta Mobile SDK Terms of Service

 The following terms of service apply to beta versions of the Iterable iOS and Android SDKs: